IshitaGopal/telegram-analysis/README.md

 1. Download the Telegram app and create an account - this will require a phone number.
 2. Get api_id, api_hash - to access Telegram's API

-## Save Cridentials in a .env file
+## Save API cridentials in a .env file
 You dont want to share the api keys with everyone. dotenv allows us to access private credentials from a secret file.
 These files dont show up in the file browsers.

 1. pip install python-dotenv